jerch/inwasm/README.md

 Furthermore the getter memorizes decoded bytes and wasm modules (act as static singletons).

-### What is it good for?
+### What is `InWasm` good for?

+**TL;DR:** Tiny standalone wasm helpers down to just one exposed function.
+Anything bigger - probably not, unless you love to write tons of glue code yourself.

 The main purpose of the library is to provide an easy way for embedding small standalone wasm helpers.
-Note that beside the wasm module bootstrapping there is no glue code at all, thus it cannot replace other bigger solutions with additional JS bridging output (like emscripten with its runtime extensions, wasm-bindgen etc).
+Note that beside the wasm bootstrapping there is no glue code provided, thus it cannot replace more complex solutions with additional JS bridging output (like emscripten with its runtime extensions, wasm-bindgen etc).

-Due to missing glue code, things are very bare metal and you have to provide access and type wrappers yourself (yes this means reading from wasm memory segments yourself).
-This may sound like a big drawback, but in fact TS/JS is often fast enough to get most things done in a timely fashion, but lacks proper performance at a certain point of some data conversion.
-Thats where `InWasm` can provide a much faster drop-in alternative to a pure TS/JS implementation.
+Due to missing glue code, things are very bare metal and you have to provide access and type wrappers yourself (e.g. directly reading from wasm memory segments).
+This "embedded programming style" may sound like a big drawback, but in fact TS/JS is often fast enough to get most things done in a timely fashion, and just lacks proper performance at a certain point of some data conversion.
+Thats where `InWasm` can provide a much faster drop-in alternative to a pure TS/JS implementation, often with smaller overall footprint than a bigger wasm integration.

-Sidenote: Technically it would be possible to create a similar embedding experience for bigger wasm integrations, too.
-Well that is questionable for several reasons (e.g. wasm files will get really big, not the best idea to wrap them inline in JS with base64), and it would need proper interfacing of the additional JS glue code.
-This is definitely out of scope for this library.
-For bigger integrations you are better served with the high level interfaces offered by emscripten and/or rust with wasm-bindgen.
+Sidenote: Technically it would be possible to create a similar embedding experience for bigger wasm integrations.
+Well, that is questionable for several reasons, e.g. wasm files will grow really big, and inlining those in JS with base64 is a bad idea.
+Furthermore it would need proper interfacing of the additional JS glue code, which is definitely out of scope for this library.

+For bigger wasm integrations you are better served with the high level interfaces offered by emscripten and/or rust with wasm-bindgen.

 ### Supported source types, output types and modes